ArctosDB/documentation-wiki/_documentation/publications.markdown

 We could have used PMID (PubMed ID) rather than DOI to roughly the same affect.
-Note that PMID and DOI are apparently independently created and do not return the same values (“Maria E. McNamara” vs. “Maria E(no-dot) McNamara,” etc.).
+Note that PMID and DOI are apparently independently created and do not return the same values ("Maria E. McNamara" vs. "Maria E(no-dot) McNamara," etc.).

 <img src="http://arctosdb.files.wordpress.com/2011/11/screen-shot-2011-11-28-at-12-24-20-pm.png"  width="640"
 height="351" />